jrroosevelt/VS2PCG/Card clarifications S-Z.md

 With her **Acoustikinesis**, if she chooses **Sonic Platform**, the effect will continue even if she's turned face down.

 ^(Source: Rule insert)

+# Sonya Blade (MC)
+^CardNumber: ^MKE-007, ^MKE-008

+*Set: Mortal Kombat 11*

+**Energy Rings** puts -1/-1 counters on an enemy Sonya "could attack."
+To use this power Sonya must be able to attack (for example, she can't be exhausted) and the character that gets the -1/-1 counters can't be protected (unless Sonya currently has a way to attack a protected character).

+^(Source: Rule Insert)

 # [SP//dr](http://vs.tcgbrowser.com/images/cards/big/CV2-007.jpg)
 ^CardNumber: ^CV2-007